M01-Games/DirectX-11-on-Windows-10/README.md

 8. To add reflections to certain objects within the environment
 9. To add UI information about the scene / application
 10. To add the ability to toggle wireframe view on and off
+11. To add the ability to create a terrain from a height map

 ## Changes ##
 1. Camera input remapping - for more like FPS cameras